Cycle2Health Howard County

 Are instructional opportunities available for participants who are new or returning to riding?

-Instructional clinics are available at various times during the riding season through the New to Riding (N2R) group.
+Instructional clinics are available at various times during the riding season.
 The instructional clinics focus on bike control, bike safety, rules of the road, and group riding etiquette.
 C2H registration is required to participate in the instructional clinics.
-For more information, email the N2R coordinator.
+For more information, email the clinic coordinator.

 What is the C2H inclement weather policy?